 There are currently two user interfaces to get access to the statistics.
-One is in plain-text format, dumped to the file specified by the statistics-file configuration option; the other is remotely accessible via a statistics channel when the statistics-channels statement is specified in the configuration file.
+One is in plain-text format, dumped to the file specified by the statistics-file configuration option; the other is remotely accessible via a statistics channel when the statistics-channels statement is specified in the configuration file (see statistics-channels Statement Grammar.)

-8.5.1 The Statistics File
+4.4.1 The Statistics File